Editors note: this post was originally published in August 2015 and was updated in February 2017 to reflect new reviews and experiences.

-The whole point of having a MacBook Air is to have a snappy computer that boots quickly and allows you to do your work on the go.
-Obviously, a slow MacBook Air can really put a damper on your portable computing experience.
-Thankfully, there’s a lot you can do to fix your issues with a slow MacBook Air!
+The whole point of having a MacBook Air is to have a snappy computer that boots and allows you to do your work on the go.
+A slow MacBook Air can put a damper on your portable computing experience.
+There’s a lot you can do to fix your issues with a slow MacBook Air!

 1. Try software optimization programs to speed up your MacBook Air

 Once in a while, your MacBook Air needs a reset.
 We’re not talking about a full system wipe.
 Instead we are refreshing particular hardware components that control your Macbook Air.
 These are always good options and they should help all your computer’s parts work in sync with each other and speed up performance.